 All Clery Act reportable criminal offenses should be reported to any of the designated campus security authorities.
 Victims and/or witnesses of criminal offenses may voluntarily and confidentially report these offenses in writing or by verbal statement to an administrator and/or to the local police.
-Confidentiality of any victim or witness will be maintained and identity will not be made public to the school community or used in any crime reporting
+Confidentiality of any victim or witness will be maintained and identity will not be made public to the school community or used in any crime reporting.

 The school does not maintain campus security or police, as it is located in a commercial building.
 The school receptionist, the Director of Education and the CEO have direct access to local police and fire departments for emergencies and criminal offenses.
 The school also has an alarm system procedure which when an alarm(horn) is triggered it can be heard throughout the school.
-When the alarm is triggered the Director of Education (and in the Director of Education's absence the school Campus Security Authority, Noelia Muñoz) and/or the receptionist will immediately notify the McAllen Police Department that a criminal event is happening at the school.
+When the alarm is triggered the Director of Education and/or the receptionist will immediately notify the McAllen Police Department that a criminal event is happening at the school.
 The school also maintains a video camera to view in real time, who comes into the main door/wait room, the parking lot in front of the school and activity on the shop floor from various viewpoints.
 This tape is accessible through a password protected online portal if the school needs to reference historical data for a period of 20 days.